pramindanata/git-tix/README.md

 Please read `README.md` in each service and client app directory for more details.

-## [WIP] Production
+## Production

-Make sure your cluster already has NGINX Ingress Controller (^0.34.1) installed.
-Please read [this](https://kubernetes.github.io/ingress-nginx/deploy/#docker-for-mac) for more information about NGINX Ingress Controller installation process.
+Make sure your cluster has NGINX Ingress Controller (^0.34.1) installed.
+Please read [this](https://kubernetes.github.io/ingress-nginx/deploy) for more information about NGINX Ingress Controller installation process.

-And create some secret object for JWT secret and Stripe secret key.
-Example:
+And create secret objects for JWT secret and Stripe secret key.
+For example:

 ```sh
 # JWT